-As a principal investigator, you are the "administrative official" who is responsible and ultimately accountable for compliance with all applicable laws and regulations related to a research laboratory.
-Pls are responsible for:

-- Understanding the hazards of their work environment.
-Mitigating hazards as they become aware of them. - Putting safety programs in place. - Requiring employees to attend applicable EH&S lead training. - Providing job specific training and new worker orientations for employees under their authority.
-For more information, contact the Environmental Health and Safety Office at x7864 or visit ehs.ucmerced.edu.
-RESEARCH INSTITUTES AND CENTERS SIERRA NEVADA RESEARCH INSTITUTE (SNRI) Faculty, researchers, and students in the Sierra Nevada Research Institute conduct basic and applied research on issues such as rapid population growth, competition for natural resources, air, water and soil pollution, climate change and competing land uses, using the San Joaquin Valley and the Sierra Nevada as their "outdoor laboratory".
-SNRI's mission is to discover and disseminate new knowledge that contributes to sustaining natural resources and promoting social well-being in the San Joaquin Valley and Sierra Nevada regions of California and related regions worldwide, through integrated research in the natural, social, and engineering sciences.
-HEALTH SCIENCES RESEARCH INSTITUTE (HSRI) The Health Sciences Research Institute (HSRI) is a catalyst for important and innovative research on complex human health issues that affect both the San Joaquin Valley and the world.
+Understanding the hazards of their work environment and mitigating hazards as they become aware of them.

+RESEARCH INSTITUTES SIERRA NEVADA RESEARCH INSTITUTE (SNRI) Faculty, researchers and students in the Sierra Nevada Research Institute conduct basic and applied research on sustainable water and land management, drought, wildfire, air, water and soil pollution, climate change and competing land uses, using the San Joaquin Valley and the Sierra Nevada as their "outdoor laboratory".
+SNRI's mission is to discover and disseminate new knowledge that contributes to sustaining natural resources and promoting social well-being in the San Joaquin Valley and Sierra Nevada regions of California and related regions worldwide, through integrated research in the natural, social and engineering sciences.
+HEALTH SCIENCES RESEARCH INSTITUTE (HSRI) The Health Sciences Research Institute is a catalyst for important and innovative research on complex human health issues that affect both the San Joaquin Valley and the world.
 HSRI brings together skilled faculty who possess expertise in a wide range of health-related fields.
-CENTER FOR THE HUMANITIES The Center for the Humanities is committed to stimulating individual and collaborative research and scholarly work which explores both human experience and human consciousness, as well as the cultural products - art, literature, music, material culture - that record, reflect, and express them.
-The Center supports the exchange of intellectual and creative ideas and activities among faculty, students, and the broader regional community.
-BLUM CENTER FOR DEVELOPING ECONOMIES The mission of the Blum Center is to catalyze improvement in quality of life for the least prosperous people of the San Joaquin Valley and Sierra Nevada, as well as for analogous regions around the globe, through research, innovation in deployable technology, transformational educational experiences and community partnerships.
-CENTER FOR COMPUTATIONAL BIOLOGY The CCB sponsors multidisciplinary scientific projects in which biological understanding is guided by computational modeling.
-The Center also facilitates the development and dissemination of undergraduate and graduate course materials based on the latest research in computational biology.
-COLLABORATIVE PARTNERSHIPS UC Merced also has entered into collaborative partnerships with the National Park Service, the Lawrence Livermore National Laboratory, The Great Valley Center, and the Central Valley Higher Education Consortium.
+HSRI members are also engaged in translational research, evaluation and effectiveness research and public health systems and services research.
+With more than 90 faculty members across UC Merced's three schools (Engineering, Natural Sciences and Social Sciences, Humanities & Arts), HSRI represents almost half of UC Merced's ladder rank faculty.
+CENTERS

+UC Merced has a number of Centers designated to advance various aspects of the University's mission.
+A Center may further research in a designated field or bring together diverse scholars in interdisciplinary activities.
+A listing of UC Merced's Centers can be found here.
+COLLABORATIVE PARTNERSHIPS UC Merced also has entered into collaborative partnerships with the National Park Service, the Lawrence Livermore National Laboratory, The Great Valley Center and the Central Valley Higher Education Consortium.
 Educational outreach centers are operational in Bakersfield and Fresno, with dozens of professional development programs for K-12 teachers and administrators, interaction with students at each of the 144 Valley high schools and educational opportunities for students who want to take classes in the summer.